commonplace-wiki/knowledgebase/Installation/github-app.md

 The easiest way is the guided setup: when you start Commonplace without `GITHUB_CLIENT_ID` set, the setup screen generates a GitHub App with the correct settings for you.

-To create it manually instead, go to [github.com/settings/apps/new](https://github.com/settings/apps/new) and configure:
+To create it manually instead, go to _https://github.com/organizations/<YOUR_ORGANIZATION>/settings/apps]_, add a new GitHub App, and configure:

 * **Homepage URL**: the URL of your Commonplace instance, e.g. [`https://wiki.example.com`](https://wiki.example.com) (or `http://localhost:3000` for local development).
 * **Callback URL**: `<your instance URL>/api/auth/callback`